-- (1) Any public sector company; (applicable for Excise, Customs and Service Tax) - (2) A resident who proposes to import goods claiming for assessment under heading 9801 of First Schedule to Customs Tariff Act, 1975 (i.e. Project Imports by residents), (applicable only for Customs) - (3) Resident public limited company.
+- (1) Any public sector company; (applicable for Excise, Customs and Service Tax) - (2) A resident who proposes to import goods claiming for assessment under heading 9801 of First Schedule to Customs Tariff Act, 1975 (i.e. Project Imports by residents), (applicable only for Customs) - (3) Resident Public Limited Company & Private Limited Company.